This is an easy vegetarian mini quiche recipe that uses different vegetables. It is a beautiful dish that can be made for many occasions.

 - salt and pepper to your taste

-- Start with the crust.
-In a small bowl, beat butter and cream cheese until smooth.
+- In a small bowl, beat butter and cream cheese until smooth.

 - Spoon some veggies into the shells.